SpasojevicUros/PyGroup_TrelloAPITask/README.md

 2. Display board content: Displays the content of the board stored in board.json.
 3. Display files by format: Prompts for a file format and displays files matching that format from the backup directory.
 4. Upload board data: Uploads the local board data from board.json to Trello.
-5. Print directory tree: Prompts for a folder path and prints the directory structure.
 6. Exit: Exits the application.